thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/2_amphoriskoi/cat-41.md

 ## Description

-Translucent dark green body (appears black), opaque white decoration.
+Translucent dark green body (appearing black); opaque white decoration.
 Broad, inward-sloping rim-disk; tall, cylindrical neck; obtuse-angled shoulder; top-shaped body; convex bottom; globular base-knob.
 Two dark green vertical strap handles extend from the shoulders to the upper part of the neck.

-A thick unmarvered opaque white thread is wound around the rim, and another one around the half of the base-knob.
+A thick unmarvered opaque white thread is wound around the rim, and another one around half of the base-knob.

 ## Comments and Comparanda